 About Columbus Warrior Watch

-streets citywide have been plowed in the past 72 hours.
+For the snowy days of winter, the City of Columbus has developed Columbus WarriorWatch to allow residents to see what streets citywide have been plowed in the past 72 hours.
 Residents can go online at warriorwatch.columbus.govto see:

 - What streets have been treated citywide

 - What priority level—1, 2 or 3—is your street